 - It’s wise not to allocate a very large portion of your funds in NFOs.
 It’s better to start small, and you can always increase your contributions even when the offering is closed.

 Hence, your answer to should you invest in NFOs or not needs to be formulated after factoring in all the above stated pointers.
-If you feel like the NFO aligns with your expectations, then don’t let the negative sentiment of the markets bog you down.
-You should go for it then!
+If you feel like the NFO aligns with your expectations, then don’t let the negative sentiment of the markets bog you down – you should go for it!

-And in case after reading this you feel that NFOs might not be the investment option for you, following are some other fund categories that we’ve specifically curated, keeping the market and political conditions of 2019 in fray.
+And in case after reading this you feel that NFOs might not be the investment option for you, following are some other blogs and fund lists that we’ve specifically curated, keeping the market and political conditions of 2020 in fray.